binocarlos/goauth/README.md

 goauth
 ======

-An express middleware that handles OAuth and Local logins.
+An express middleware that handles OAuth* and Local logins.

+*tbc

 ## installation